Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADApplication.md

 ### -IdentifierUris
 User-defined URI(s) that uniquely identify a Web application within its Azure AD tenant, or within a verified custom domain (see "Domains" tab in the Azure classic portal) if the application is multi-tenant.

-The first element is populated from the Web application's "APP ID URI” field if updated via the Azure classic portal (or respective Azure AD PowerShell cmdlet parameter).
+The first element is populated from the Web application's "APP ID URIâ€ field if updated via the Azure classic portal (or respective Azure AD PowerShell cmdlet parameter).
 Additional URIs can be added via the application manifest; see Understanding the Azure AD Application Manifest for details.
 This collection is also used to populate the Web application's servicePrincipalNames collection.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]